nasa-fornax/fornax-documentation/documentation/compute_environments.md

 In that case, please open a helpdesk request on the {ref}`intro-forum`.

 ## Compilers and General Software

 As part of the system optimization and to allow for users to manage their own software, the list of packages installed in the system (using ubuntu `apt`) is kept to a minimum.
 Many of the useful packages (vim, htop, git, awscli, etc) are installed from `conda-forge` into the `base` conda environment under `$ENV_DIR/base`.
-You can add packages to this envionment by doing:
+You can add packages to this environment by doing:

 ```sh
 micromamba install package_name
 ```

+You can also include compilers.
-including compilers.
-For example, you can do:
+For example, to install C, C++ and Fortran compilers, you can do:

 ```sh
 micromamba install c-compiler cxx-compiler fortran-compiler
 ```

-to install C, C++ and Fortran compilers.
-For non-python tools (e.g. `htop`, `vim` etc), they can be run directly from the terminal without a need for activatign the base environment, as they are included in the `PATH` by default.
+For non-Python tools (e.g. `htop`, `vim` etc), they can be run directly from the terminal without a need for activating the base environment as they are included in the `PATH` by default.